-The NOAH Committee (Norman Oklahoma Affordable Housing) has been resurrected after approximately ten years of inactivity.
+The NOAH Committee (Norman Oklahoma Affordable Housing) has been resurrected and is actively pursuing affordable housing development with a public/private partnership.
 There is a new realization from providers as well as the general public that without some sort of catalyst, that the development of affordable, integrated, and accessible housing will not happen on its own.
 This group is meeting monthly to discuss opportunities utilizing primarily HOME funds to leverage private development.

 The City of Norman will continue to serve as the lead agency for the Continuum of Care planning process for homelessness.
 The goal will be to expand and improve the efficiency of the granting processes during program year.
-In addition, the Executive Committee of the Continuum of Care will undertake the process of investigating the development of a true collaborative homeless resource center.
+In addition, the Executive Committee of the Continuum of Care is undertaking the process of the development of a true collaborative homeless resource center.

-The Revitalization Division will participate in the update of the previously scheduled Norman 2025 Land Use Plan.
+The Revitalization Division will participate in the update of the previously scheduled Norman 2025 Land Use Plan as well as other planning initiatives including the Center City Visioning Committee and the Griffin Hospital Redevelopment Committee.